 Since Ryanair sells you the ticket for so cheap they are very strict on baggage allowance.
 We weren’t going to pay 50 Euros for a checked bag if our airfares were only 23 Euros each.
 We were allowed a carry one bag each so some of our luggage spent the four days locked in the trunk of our car in the Seville airport.
 The flight itself was very smooth despite poor weather in Seville.
 One hour later (and a world apart) we were landing in Marrakesh.

-For our accommodation, we used AirBnB to rent a traditional Moroccan riad.
+For our accommodation, we used Airbnb to rent a traditional Moroccan riad.
 The French couple who owned the riad arranged a driver to pick us up at the airport and drive us to the riad.
 The riad had three levels and was open to the outside with only a tent/tarp covering the inner courtyard.
 Often in the morning, there were birds flying around the inner space making all kinds of noise.
-There was one bedroom a kitchen and a family room in the lower floor, two bedrooms on the middle floor and a covered family room and an outdoor shower and eating area on the third floor.
+There was one bedroom a kitchen and a family room on the lower floor, two bedrooms on the middle floor and a covered family room and an outdoor shower and eating area on the third floor.
 The riad was located just north of Jamma- el-Fnaa in a residential area filled with traditional Moroccan homes.
 The entrance was a simple blue door among a maze of crowded narrow streets.
-Once inside, the noise and chaos of the streets is gone, the only sounds of the city you can hear is birds chirping.
+Once inside, the noise and chaos of the streets are gone, the only sounds of the city you can hear are birds chirping.

 Once settled in, we set out to explore the main medina and square known as Jemaa el-Fnaa.
 The square has been around for almost a thousand years and is a UNESCO World Heritage site.
 Nowadays, all the surrounding souks empty into this square and are surrounded by restaurants and food vendors.
 By day you will find orange juice stalls, snake charmers, guys with monkeys, “dentists”, meaning a guy with a pair of pliers and a pile of teeth on his table.
 Nicholas had watched the snake charmers on the Amazing Race and was deathly afraid of the snakes and by association, the drums and the sound of the oboe the snake charmers used.
-During our first visit to the square it was after dark so the snake charmers had packed up for the day, but when we returned during the day, it wasn’t long before we could hear the drums and the sounds of the oboe as Nick suddenly grabbed my arm and said “they’re here!”.
+During our first visit to the square, it was after dark so the snake charmers had packed up for the day, but when we returned during the day, it wasn’t long before we could hear the drums and the sounds of the oboe as Nick suddenly grabbed my arm and said: “they’re here!”.
 He didn’t want to go anywhere near them.
 To hear the sounds and see a bit of the chaos at Jamaa el-Fnaa watch this video.

 Surrounding the Jamaa el Fna is an endless maze of souks and alleyways full of vendors selling everything under the sun.
 You could spend days in there wandering and never passing the same place twice.
 There are always people popping out of nowhere looking to sell you something.
 They are truly unbelievable how they just emerge from thin air to start harassing you over some trinket they want to sell.
 There were kids younger than 10 who would just materialise in front of you with little toys to sell you.
 If you engage them they will follow you forever, if you ignore them they will follow you for almost forever.
 Many of the shop owners and sellers speak a multitude of languages.
 I’ll give them credit, they just listen for you to speak once and when you do they will continue on in that language trying to sell you anything you may have glanced at.
 English, French, Spanish, Italian German, many of them are very fluent in all of them.
 On our last day, I thought I’d pretend to be Russian thinking they won’t know Russian.
 Predictably it wasn’t long before the shopkeeper came up to us while looking at these lanterns.
 “Hello sir”, “Bonjour Monsieur”, he said, trying to determine what language I spoke.
 I just ignored him and turned to my daughter and said “nyet, nyet, spasibo”, my only known Russian.
 It worked, he just walked away and let us browse his wares uninterrupted.